steffenkjekken/Holidaze/README.md

 **I have for first time used Mui as my CSS-Framework.**

--When testing on mobile device, booking a venue was a bit glitchy, and sometimes didnt work as intended.
-I have not been able to fid out what caused this
+- When testing on mobile device, booking a venue was a bit glitchy, and sometimes didnt work as intended.
+I have not been able to find out what caused this
--It seems that booking venues in Chrome is not working, as the date is formated differently from Firefox (Chrome: 11.11.1111, Firefox: 11/11/1111
+- It seems that booking venues in Chrome is not working, as the date is formated differently from Firefox (Chrome: 11.11.1111, Firefox: 11/11/1111